A Nonprofit Guide to Creating and Using Logic Models

 Your nonprofit logic model also allows you to communicate your performance measurements specifically and clearly.
 With a single sheet, stakeholders and funders can see the initiatives, investments, enablers, duties performed by staff and volunteers, and other activities involved in developing your nonprofits as well as the immediate impact of each of them.

-On the other hand, theory of Change helps you visualize the connections between your nonprofit’s leadership development, organizational capacity, and collective intention to contribute to specific outcomes.
+On the other hand, the theory of Change helps you visualize the connections between your nonprofit’s leadership development, organizational capacity, and collective intention to contribute to specific outcomes.

 Think of it this way: your logic model describes what you expect to achieve as a result of your inputs, while your theory of change map shows why your inputs will lead to your intended outcomes.